metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### ceil

-Rounds a decimal up (ciel as in ceiling).
+Rounds a decimal up (ceil as in ceiling).

 Syntax: `ceil(column)`.